NASA-Planetary-Science/sbpy/docs/install.rst

 ^^^^^^^^^^^^

-`sbpy` has the following requirements that will be automatically taken of with installation using pip:
+`sbpy` has the following requirements that will be automatically taken care of with installation using pip:

 * Python 3.6 or later
 * `numpy <https://www.numpy.org/>`__ 1.13.0 or later